-Conditions: It is strongly recommended to complete the module solid-state physics first.
-In addition, knowledge of molecular physics is desired.
-Frequency: every 3rd semester Recommended Semester: from 2.
+Conditions: It is strongly recommended to complete addition, knowledge of molecular physical conditions. • • Frequency: annually Recommended Semester: from 2.
 Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program